ParableWorks/music-app/README.md

 # programming-team-summer-2020-project

-to run code clone repo and run `npm install` and then `npm start`
+To run code clone repo and run `npm install` and then `npm start`

-the webiste will be at http://localhost:8080/
+The website will be at http://localhost:8080/